-Upon the consummation of this offering, we will have shares of Class A common stock (or shares if the underwriters exercise their option to purchase additional shares of Class A common stock in full) outstanding.
-Of these shares, the in this offering (or shares if the underwriters exercise their option to purchase additional shares of Class A common stock in full) will be freely tradable, other than any shares sold pursuant to our directed share program that are subject to "lock-up" restrictions as described under "Underwriting", without further restriction or registration under the Securities Act, except any shares held by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
+Upon the consummation of this offering, we will have 12,253,767 shares of Class A common stock (or 13,533,267 shares if the underwriters exercise their option to purchase additional shares of Class A common stock in full) outstanding.
+Of these shares, the 8,530,000 shares sold in this offering (or 9,809,500 shares if the underwriters exercise their option to purchase additional shares of Class A common stock in full) will be freely tradable, without further restriction or registration under the Securities Act, except any shares held by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
 In the absence of registration under the Securities Act, shares held by affiliates may only be sold in compliance with the limitations of Rule 144 described below or another exemption from the registration requirements of the Securities Act.
 As defined in Rule 144, an affiliate of an issuer is a person that directly, or indirectly through one or more intermediaries, controls, is controlled by or is under common control with the issuer.
-Upon the completion of this offering, approximately of our outstanding shares of Class A common stock (or shares if the underwriters exercise their option to purchase additional shares of Class A common stock in full), will be deemed "restricted securities," as that term is defined under Rule 144, and would also be subject to the "lock-up" period noted below.
+Upon the completion of this offering, approximately 3,723,767 of our outstanding shares of Class A common stock will be deemed "restricted securities," as that term is defined under Rule 144, and would also be subject to the "lock-up" period noted below.

-In addition, upon the consummation of the offering, the Pre-IPO LLC Members will own an aggregate of LLC Units (or Units if the underwriters exercise their option to purchase additional shares of Class A common stock in full and giving effect to the use of the net proceeds therefrom) and all of the shares of our Class B common stock.
+In addition, upon the consummation of the offering, the Pre-IPO LLC Members will own an aggregate of 22,746,667 LLC Units and all of the 22,746,667 shares of our Class B common stock.
 The Pre-IPO LLC Members, from time to time following the offering may require Goosehead Financial, LLC to redeem or exchange all or a portion of their LLC Units for newly-issued shares of Class A common stock on a one-for-one basis.
 Shares of our Class B common stock will be cancelled on a one-for-one basis if we, at the election of a Pre-IPO LLC Member, redeem or exchange LLC Units of such Pre-IPO LLC Member pursuant to the terms of the amended and restated Goosehead Financial, LLC agreement.
 Shares of our Class A common stock issuable to the Pre-IPO LLC Members upon a redemption or exchange of LLC Units would be considered "restricted securities," as that term is defined under Rule 144 and would also be subject to the "lock-up" period noted below.

 Restricted securities may be sold in the public market only if they qualify for an exemption from registration under Rule 144 under the Securities Act, which is summarized below, or any other applicable exemption under the Securities Act, or pursuant to a registration statement that is effective under the Securities Act.
-Immediately following the consummation of this offering, the holders of approximately shares of our Class B common stock (or shares if the underwriters exercise their option to purchase additional shares of Class A common stock in full and giving effect to the use of the net proceeds therefrom) (on an assumed as-exchanged basis) will be entitled to dispose of their shares following the expiration of an initial 180-day underwriter "lock-up" period pursuant to the holding period, volume and other restrictions of
+Immediately following the consummation of this offering, the holders of approximately 22,746,667 shares of our Class B common stock (on an assumed as-exchanged basis) will be entitled to dispose of their shares following the expiration of an initial 180-day underwriter "lock-up" period pursuant to the holding period, volume and other restrictions of Rule 144.

-Rule 144.
 J.P.
-Morgan, as a representative of the underwriters, is entitled to waive these lock-up provisions at their discretion prior to the expiration dates of such lock-up agreements.
+Morgan, as a representative of the underwriters, is entitled to waive these lock-up provisions at its discretion prior to the expiration dates of such lock-up agreements.